Avashist1998/Avashist1998.github.io/content/posts/sorting_visualization.md

 All of the code available on [Github](https://github.com/Avashist1998/sortingVisualization).

 ### Data Object
-The `SortData`type wraps all the information into a bundle that is needed for visualization.
+The `SortData` type serves as a wrapper that contains all the necessary information for visualizing the sorting algorithm.

 ```typescript
 type SortData = {